laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

   Pay attention to your computer status during tracking (CPU, RAM and GPU usage).
 Idtracker.ai can be very memory-intensive in some parts (see :ref:`parallel processing`) and your computer can struggle on very long high resolution videos.

 During tracking, idtracker.ai will communicate with the user through the log.
 This log will be displayed live in the terminal (Anaconda prompt on Windows) and written in the `idtrackerai.log` file in the current working directory.
-Users should keep an eye to the log, checking its status and warnings.
+Users should keep an eye on the log, checking its status and warnings.

-When a critical error occurs, the log contains all the information to solve it.
+When a critical error occurs, the log contains all the information needed to solve it.
 Read the last lines of it to know more about what went wrong or send it to us at info@idtracker.ai so that we can help you.
+For more information on common errors after the installation, please refer to :ref:`installation troubleshooting`.

 Advanced parameters
 ===================